acodeninja/community-of-practice-template/docs/architecture/diagramming.md

 will enable technical and non-technical participants to have a shared vision of the system and aid in discussing issues that present themselves during development.

+To ensure diagrams clearly communicate the intended contextual information it's a good idea to assess diagrams for clarity.
+The [C4 Diagram Bingo card](https://c4model.com/bingo/) can make assessing diagrams more engaging.

 For more information on C4 diagramming see [the C4 website](https://c4model.com/).

 ## Core Diagrams